 - Be prepared to talk with the rights holder(s) to gain written permission to digitize the paper and share it online.
 We can give you advice on this part, if needed.

 - Send us an email with the name of the newspaper you would like to nominate, along with your priority years for scanning.
 Please talk briefly about how the paper and your institution meet the criteria below.

 Nominations will be taken on an ongoing basis, however don’t wait!
 We typically get many more requests than we can accommodate.
 Please contact us at firstname.lastname@example.org with questions.
 We’re looking forward to hearing from you.

 Criteria for Selecting Newspapers to Digitize from Microfilm

 Titles to be digitized will be selected using the following criteria:

 - Does the newspaper document traditionally underrepresented regions or communities?

-- Is the institution willing to obtain permission from the current publisher or rights holder(s) to digitize older issues and make them freely available online?
+- Is the institution willing to obtain permission from the current publisher or rights holder(s) to digitize issues and make them freely available online?